 The Theta S has dual 180° cameras that take seamless spherical photos and videos.
 You can view the photos and videos in the Theta iOS or Android app or upload to the Ricoh website.
 You can also upload (after your Mac or Windows computer processes the video) to YouTube for 360° viewing in a Google Cardboard viewer.

 While this lens kit comes with 3 lens, the only one I really use is the super wide angle lens.
 It clips onto my iPhone, iPad, Surface, or Android tablet to cover the front or rear facing camera.
-The lens allows the camera to show a wider angle, which is great for Periscope broadcasts because I can fit multiple people in the shot.
+The lens allows the camera to show a wider angle, which is great for selfie interviews because I can fit multiple people into the shot.

-I use the Lanparte HHG-01 to stabilize my videos.
-I've got some amazing shots with my and this gimbal.
+I use a DJI Osmo 2 to stabilize my videos.
+I've got some amazing shots with this gimbal.
 It uses motors to stabilize my phone.
 My videos look so smooth—they look like they were filmed using a camera crane.
 Unfortunately, I cannot use a microphone with this gimbal because plugging in a mic will cause imbalance.

 This is my green screen.
 At 8 feet tall, it's very large and needs to lean against a wall.
 I love that it's collapsible, so I can easily store it when not in use.
 Unlike my old green screen that I had to iron to get our wrinkles, the tension in this green screen stretches the fabric so it's smooth.
 FYI: The secret to a really great green screen effect is good lighting.

 I use the this background for some of my videos, photos, and webinars.
 The white side looks like a sheet draped behind me, but the black looks pretty classy.
 When opened, the tension stretches the fabric to make for a pretty smooth surface.
 I use this clip and stand kit to hold up my background.